skip to content

 The laws concerning drug crimes can be complex.
 The type and quantity of the drug involved in your charge, in addition to your past criminal record, are important factors that will influence the penalties you could face upon conviction.
 Of course, you may also be innocent of the charges.

-You need experienced, knowledgeable legal assistance when facing any drug crime charge, and our firm is dedicated to providing our clients with a well-crafted, strategic defense.
+You need experienced, knowledgeable legal assistance when facing any drug crime charge, and jD Law Criminal Defense Attorneys is dedicated to providing our clients with a well-crafted, strategic defense.

-We will seek to have charges dismissed, or to achieve an acquittal if your case goes to trial, or negotiate with the prosecution for lesser charges and penalties.
+We will seek to have charges dismissed, achieve an acquittal if your case goes to trial, or negotiate with the prosecution for lesser charges and penalties.
 James N. Dicks has numerous years of experience in defending drug crimes.
-He has attended a wide variety of DUI classes and seminars to learn all there is to know about these crimes and uses that knowledge to help clients.
+He has attended various DUI classes and seminars to learn all there is to know about these crimes and uses that knowledge to help clients.

 Contact us right away at (760) 630-2000 to discuss your San Diego or Vista drug crime case.
 We offer confidential consultations to discuss your options!